Colonic manometry

 When your child has fully recovered from the anaesthetic, the end of the catheter is attached to a machine which measures how well the muscles and nerves are working.
 During the test an x-ray will be taken of your child’s tummy to confirm the position of the catheter.
 Your child will be given a meal as part of the test.

 About an hour later, a medicine (laxative) will be put into the catheter to stimulate the large bowel and test how it contracts (squeezes).
-A second dose of this medicine will be given approximately one hour after this.
-The test could take up to five hours but your child will be able to watch DVDs, play with a tablet or phone, or read during the test.
+A second dose of this medicine will be given about one hour after this.
+The test can take up to five hours, but your child can watch TV, play with a tablet or phone, or read throughout.

-What happens afterwards?
+What happens after the test?

-After the test, the doctor or nurse will remove the catheter from your child’s bottom and your child will come back to the ward.
-Once your child has eaten something and have passed urine, and as long as no other tests are planned and there are no complications, the cannula will be removed and they will be able to go home.
+Once your child has eaten something and has passed urine (had a wee), the cannula will be removed.
+If no other tests are planned and there are no complications, they will be able to go home.

 There may be blood spots from the bottom if biopsies (small samples of tissue) were taken from the intestinal wall or from the removal of the clips securing the catheter.